KoBeWi/Godot-Project-Builds/README.md

 ![](Media/TaskUploadGOG.png)

 Uploads files to GOG using Pipeline Builder.
 This task has no configuration in itself, you only pick the GOG's JSON configuration file that will be used.
 Make sure to fill the GOG global configuration before using this task.
+Like Upload Epic, this task uses project's version.

-** Options
+**Options**
 - **JSON File:** The JSON file used for upload.
 The list will show only file names, their full path is in tooltip.
 The list of JSONs will automatically include all GOG's JSON files in your project [when the project is scanned](#project-scan).
 - **Branch:** Optional branch where the files will be uploaded.
 - **Branch Password:** Password for the branch, if it's protected.